reeshuffled/reeshuffled.github.io/_posts/2023-03-01-Crispy-Pan-Fried-Tteokboki.md

 ---
 layout: recipe
+categories: Recipes
+tags: ["Sides"]
 title: "Crispy Pan-Fried Tteokboki"
-categories: Recipe
-tags: Sides
-permalink: /recipes/fried-tteokboki
+slug: fried-tteokboki
 description: "A spicy, sweet, and savory version of tteokboki that is pan fried and crispy on the outside and chewy on the inside."
 ---